jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 * :ref:`what is True and False in Python<what are booleans?>`
 * :ref:`how to write programs that make decisions<truth table>`

-:ref:`Would you like to test making an Automated Teller Machiner?<Automated Teller Machiner>`
+:ref:`Would you like to test making an Automated Teller Machine?<Automated Teller Machine>`

 ----